COVID-19 News & Updates

-- All patients, employees, vendors, and visitors allowed under special circumstances are screened upon entering the hospital and all clinic locations.
+- All patients, employees, vendors, and visitors will be screened upon entering the hospital and all clinic locations.

 - If you need medical care and have mild to severe respiratory illness, cough with fever, or shortness of breath, please call ahead to discuss next steps.
 We may have additional instruction to prevent the spread of all respiratory illness.

-- Current Union County case numbers: Center for Human Development's COVID-19 webpage.
+- Union County Public Health: Center for Human Development's COVID-19 webpage.